maxFullmer/MARIMBA/README.md

 **Transmit.sh**

-This shell script needed to be written to nest the python script controlling the transmission of data in order to have propper permissions nessesary to make changes to the filesystem and send the data.
+This shell script needed to be written to nest the python script controlling the transmission of data in order to have proper permissions necessary to make changes to the filesystem and send the data.

-- First it renames the data file with a Unix-Time string (seconds passed since Jannuary 1st 1970)
+- First it renames the data file with a Unix-Time string (seconds passed since January 1st 1970)

-- Then it zips the file usign .bz2 for maximum compression
+- Then it zips the file using .bz2 for maximum compression

 `"sudo bzip2 %s" % destination`